7. Research Degrees

 9. Normally only one extension will be allowed.
 Extensions may be sought for any period, but normally will be for six or twelve months.
 Institutes will need to make the case for an appropriate length of extension.
 Extensions may also be requested where students are resubmitting theses for examination, and where students cannot meet deadline for corrections to these following the viva.

-10. Once the Head of Graduate School has considered an application, AQRO will communicate the outcome to the department and Institute.
+10. Once the Head of Graduate School has considered an application, Academic Registry will communicate the outcome to the department and Faculty.
 The department is expected to inform the student.
-AQRO will also amend the student’s record accordingly and notify the Research Degrees Committee.
+Academic Registry will also amend the student’s record accordingly and notify the Research Degrees Committee.

-11. The Higher Degree Extension - Request Form.
+11. The Higher Degree Extension Form: Higher Degree Extension Form

 7.7 Membership and Terms of Reference of Examination Boards

 Form and Structure of the Examination Board